Voluntary Recall of O’Soy Strawberry Learn More

 When they needed funding to support their mission they turned to making yogurt to support the school.
 The yogurt became so popular that yogurt production rapidly replaced the organic farming school.
 And the rest, as they say, is history.

 Today, our organic milk comes from farms in Stonyfield’s direct supply program and members of CROPP Cooperative.
-Our organic 100% Grassfed milk comes from Maple Hill Creamery.

 We are proud to honor our founder’s original mission by not just buying organic milk, but by helping to support and grow the organic dairy industry.
 Here’s how.